 Finding work in Taiwan

-Due to the large number of international organisations that operate in the country, intra-company transfers are a primary source of employment opportunities for expats wanting to work in Taiwan.
-This is the easiest way for foreigners to find a job in the country, especially for those who wish to find a senior management position.
+Due to the large number of international organisations that operate here, intra-company transfers are a primary source of employment opportunities for expats wanting to work in Taiwan.
+This is the easiest way for foreigners to find a job here, especially for those who wish to find a senior management position.

-Foreigners can also search for jobs through online job portals and through local publications.
-Otherwise, expats should approach recruitment agencies who represent companies in Taiwan.
+Foreigners can also search for jobs through online job portals and local publications.
+Otherwise, expats should approach recruitment agencies that represent companies in Taiwan.

 Work culture in Taiwan

-In accordance with Confucian principles, maintaining a sense of harmony by carefully controlling one’s interpersonal relationships is paramount in Taiwanese business culture.
-Individualism is abandoned for the collective and in many cases, local work groups are a major source of identity for people.
+In accordance with Confucian principles, maintaining a sense of harmony by carefully controlling one's interpersonal relationships is paramount in Taiwanese business culture.
+Individualism is abandoned for the collective, and in many cases, local work groups are a significant source of identity for people.

-Creating and sustaining relationships is therefore integral to doing business in Taiwan.
-Local enterprises rarely engage in negotiation before establishing a connection between the parties involved.
-Expats should take note of the practices that support this concept, like gift-giving, and should avoid rushing business dealings in order to allow for relationships to develop.
+Therefore, creating and sustaining relationships is integral to doing business in Taiwan.
+Local enterprises rarely negotiate before establishing a connection between the parties involved.
+Expats should take note of the practices that support this concept, like gift-giving, and should avoid rushing business dealings.

-The concept of 'face', meaning a person's or company's dignity and prestige, governs all actions and behaviour both in leisure and work culture in Taiwan.
-Foreigners should keep this in mind and realise that decisions are often made to give face or save face – not necessarily to act in the best interest of the business.
+The concept of 'face', meaning a person's or company's dignity and prestige, governs all actions and behaviour in Taiwan's leisure and work culture.
+Foreigners should keep this in mind and realise that decisions are often made to give face or save face.

 In line with this, new arrivals should make all efforts to avoid confrontation in business.
 Any loud or angry outburst will be considered unforgivably rude.
-Indirect communication or no communication at all is viewed as preferable to causing a colleague to lose face.
+Indirect or no communication at all is preferable to causing a colleague to lose face.